rottingresearch/linkrot/README.md

 Return type: None

-Information Provided: Downloads all the reference pdfs to specified directory.
+Information Provided: Downloads all the reference PDFs to the specified directory.

 ## 3. Linkrot downloader functions